College of Nursing Alumni Society Awards

 Distinguished Recent Alumna/us Award

-The Distinguished Recent Alumni Award is given to an Ohio State University (OSU) College of Nursing alumnus who has graduated within the past 10 years.
-This Award is in honor and appreciation of accomplishments that exemplify outstanding early career achievement in at least one of the following areas of Nursing: practice excellence, education, administration, evidence-based practice, research or commendable public service.
+The Distinguished Recent Alumni Award is given to an Ohio State College of Nursing alum who has graduated within the past 10 years.
+This award is in honor and appreciation of accomplishments that exemplify outstanding early career achievement in at least one of the following areas of practice excellence, innovation, community service, health equity and diversity/inclusion, health and wellness initiatives, education, administration, evidence-based practice, research or commendable public service.

 - Current Award Recipient